Cyber Security

 • Are our people aware of the most common threats to our business or mission, and what they can do about them?

 ISO 27001 provides requirements for an information security management system (ISMS), though there are more than a dozen standards in the ISO 27000 family.
-Its best-practice approach helps organisations manage their information security by addressing people and processes as well as technology.
+It’s best-practice approach helps organisations manage their information security by addressing people, processes and technology.

 • Confidentiality: only the authorised persons have the right to access information